Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

         memento_disk_limit=45%   # Percentage of available disk

 * `memento_threads` - determines the number of threads dedicated to adding call list fragments to the call list store.
 This defaults to 25 threads.
 This is only relevant if the node includes a Memento AS.
+* `memento_notify_url` - If set to an HTTP URL, memento will make a POST request to this URL whenever a subscriber's call list changes.
+The body of the POST request will be a JSON document with the subscriber's IMPU in a field named `impu`.
+This is only relevant if the node includes a Memento AS.
+If empty, no notifications will be sent.
+Defaults to empty.
 * `signaling_dns_server` - a comma-separated list of DNS servers for non-ENUM queries.
 Defaults to 127.0.0.1 (i.e. uses `dnsmasq`)
 * `target_latency_us` - Target latency (in microsecs) for requests above which [throttling](http://www.projectclearwater.org/clearwater-performance-and-our-load-monitor/) applies.
 This defaults to 100000 microsecs
 * `max_tokens` - Maximum number of tokens allowed in the token bucket (used by the throttling code).
 This defaults to 20 tokens